 GLOBAL DATA PROTECTION ADDENDUM FOR ADVERTISERS

 DT’s provision of the Service to Advertiser entails either or both (a) the transmission of data retrieved, sent, and received by and from DT’s Publishers, and (b) depending on the type of Service, by and from Advertisers.
 Certain transmitted data may constitute Personal Data.
-A description of the dataflow within each Service is described in Appendix A attached hereto (“Service’s Data Flow”).
+A description of the data flow within each Service is described in Appendix A, attached hereto (“Service’s Data Flow”).

 1. Definitions

 1.4.
-“Data Subject” means an identified or identifiable natural person, a household consisting of natural persons, or a device associated with a natural person, to whom the Personal Data relates, including “Consumer” and any similar terms under applicable Data Protection Laws.
+“Data Subject” means an identified or identifiable natural person, a household consisting of natural persons, or a device associated with a natural person to whom the Personal Data relates, including “Consumer” and any similar terms under applicable Data Protection Laws.

 1.8.
-“Personal Data Breach” means a breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorized disclosure of, or access to, personal data transmitted, stored or otherwise processed and including “Security Breach” and any similar terms under Data Protection Laws.
+“Personal Data Breach” means a breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorized disclosure of, or access to, personal data transmitted, stored, or otherwise processed and including “Security Breach” and any similar terms under Data Protection Laws.

 1.10.
 “Personnel” means persons authorized by a Party to Process Personal Data.

 1.13.
-“Publishers” mean DT’s supply-side customers (e.g., mobile application developers, owners, distributors).
+“Publishers” means DT’s supply-side customers (e.g., mobile application developers, owners, distributors, carriers, or device manufacturers).

 1.17.
 “Sub-Processor” means any third party, including an Affiliate of a Party, appointed by or on behalf of a Party to undertake Processing in connection with the Agreement.

-- Processing of Advertiser’s Personal Data by DT
+2. Processing of Advertiser’s Personal Data by DT

 2.2.
-Whenever DT Processes Advertiser’s Personal Data provided to it by Advertiser through the Service, DT will: (i) ensure that its third-party service providers acting as its Processors that DT shares Advertiser’s Personal Data with, will Process such data in accordance with DT’s obligations under this Addendum; (ii) be fully liable for performance of DT’s third-party service providers in connection with their Processing of Advertiser’s Personal Data that was shared or transmitted to DT by Advertiser as part of Advertiser’s use of the Service.
+Whenever DT Processes the Advertiser’s Personal Data provided to it by the Advertiser through the Service, DT will: (i) ensure that its third-party service providers acting as its Processors that DT shares Advertiser’s Personal Data with, will Process such data in accordance with DT’s obligations under this Addendum; (ii) be fully liable for performance of DT’s third-party service providers in connection with their Processing of Advertiser’s Personal Data that was shared or transmitted to DT by Advertiser as part of Advertiser’s use of the Service.

 2.3.
-If DT receives from Advertiser any inquiries, correspondence, exercise of rights requests or complaints (“Advertiser’s Correspondence”) originated from Advertiser’s customers, Data Subjects or from any SupervisingAuthority or regulator, in relation to the Processing of Advertiser’s Personal Data by DT, DT will promptly cooperate in good faith as necessary and reasonable to respond to such Advertiser’s Correspondence.
+If DT receives from Advertiser any inquiries, correspondence, exercise of rights requests or complaints (“Advertiser’s Correspondence”) originating from Advertiser’s customers, Data Subjects or from any Supervising Authority or regulator about the Processing of Advertiser’s Personal Data by DT, DT will promptly cooperate in good faith as necessary and reasonable to respond to such Advertiser’s Correspondence.

 2.4.
-To the extent that Advertiser operates as a Processor on behalf of its customers, the Parties acknowledge that: Advertiser is not selling Personal Data to DT and that Personal Data is disclosed by Advertiser to DT only for the limited business purpose of DT providing Advertiser with the Services, described in Appendix A attached hereto.
-DT further acknowledges that Advertiser is prohibited from: (i) Selling Advertiser’s Personal Data; and (ii) retaining, using, or disclosing Advertiser’s Personal Data for any commercial purpose other than for the specific purpose of performing its services to its customers or outside of the direct business relationship between Advertiser and its customers, unless permitted under applicable laws.
+To the extent that Advertiser operates as a Processor on behalf of its customers, the Parties acknowledge that Advertiser is not selling Personal Data to DT and that Personal Data is disclosed by Advertiser to DT only for the limited business purpose of DT providing Advertiser with the Services, described in Appendix A attached hereto.
+DT further acknowledges that Advertiser is prohibited from (i) Selling Advertiser’s Personal Data and (ii) retaining, using, or disclosing Advertiser’s Personal Data for any commercial purpose other than for the specific purpose of performing its services to its customers or outside of the direct business relationship between Advertiser and its customers, unless permitted under applicable laws.

 2.6.
 Advertiser will take reasonable and appropriate steps to ensure that DT uses the Personal Data disclosed to it under this DPA in a manner consistent with Advertiser’s obligations under Data Protection Laws; and, upon notice, take reasonable and appropriate steps to stop and remediate DT’s unauthorized use of Advertiser’s Personal Data.

-- Processing of Publishers’ Personal Data by Advertiser
+3. Processing of Publishers’ Personal Data by Advertiser

 3.2.
-Nothing in this Addendum will limit Advertiser from Processing Personal Data that was shared or transmitted to it by DT subject to Advertiser’s independent lawful ground to Process such data as a Controller.
-Otherwise, Advertiser may Process Personal Data shared or transmitted to it by DT, including without limitation Publishers’ click data, as a Processor, only as necessary to purchase Inventory on mobile applications and deliver Ads to such mobile application’s users via the Service (together, the “Permitted Purpose”).
+Nothing in this Addendum will limit the Advertiser from Processing Personal Data that was shared or transmitted to it by DT subject to the Advertiser’s independent lawful ground to Process such data as a Controller.
+Otherwise, the Advertiser may Process Personal Data shared or transmitted to it by DT, including without limitation Publishers’ click data, as a Processor, only as necessary to purchase Inventory on mobile applications and deliver Ads to such mobile application’s users via the Service (together, the “Permitted Purpose”).

 3.4.
 Advertiser acknowledges that: